 The future of corporate reportingStay ahead of the curve

 The corporate reporting landscape is changing fast.
 What does the corporate reporting future look like?
-We see four important trends:
+We distinct four important trends:

 1. The corporate report of the future is digital